I will tell of the kindnesses of the Lord, the deeds for which he is to be praised,

 When was the last time you defended someone who was being maligned and misunderstood?
 Perhaps something that person said was taken out of context and you stepped in to clarify.
 You reframed what had been said and defended their character.

-This is what it means to ‘keep’ God’s commandments.
-I am to preserve His Words when they are misused and misunderstood.
+I am called, as God’s child, to preserve and defend His Words when they are misused and misunderstood.
 Let’s face it.
-God is seen as someone to distrust in this post Christian age.
-Even in the church, people are biblically illiterate.
-They only know clichés and quote them out of context.
+God is seen as someone to distrust.
+Even in the church, people are often biblically illiterate.
+They know clichés and quote them out of context.
 God is vilified due to ignorance.
 When that happens, lovers of God are to rush in and say, “No, let me show you what that really means.
 God can be trusted and His Words are beautiful!”

 Preserving God’s words is a privilege and a full time job.
 As one in a teaching and mercy ministry, I am called to restore the breach between people and God.
 Hurting people inevitably stumble over God’s goodness.
 They distrust His promises.
 They flounder when His deliverance takes too long.
 They fall into a pit of disappointment when life fails to turn out like they thought it would.
 Once hope dies, it is hard to restore it.